All Episodes

 That's just the next phase of this that's possible.

-Once the Fifth Circuit comes to it, or the Supreme Court comes to the Fifth Circuit and decides what all's gone on.
+Once the Fifth Circuit comes to it, the Supreme Court comes to the Fifth Circuit and decides what all's gone on.

-And they're going to get it, one way or the other.
+And they're going to get it one way or the other.

-What and and by the way, let's say that every court rules against Obama.
+And by the way, let's say that every court rules against Obama.

 Well, as far as he's concerned, so what?

-The Constitution does not permit or allow.
+He's already behaved in numerous ways the Constitution does not permit or allow.

 He's already engaged in behavior outside the Constitution.

-So if he gets a ruling here ultimately he doesn't like, so what?
+So if he gets a ruling here, ultimately he doesn't like, so what?

 Or as John F. Kerry would say, so effing what?